 FHA Home Loans

-Qualifications, rates, and conditions can vary from state to state, so it’s important to have a local team working on your side that is well versed in the local laws and regulations.
+Qualifications, rates, and conditions can vary from state to state, so it’s important to have a local team on your side who is well-versed in the local laws and regulations.
 Summit Mortgage Corporation is an FHA-approved lender with offices in Portland, Vancouver, and Spokane and licensed in Oregon, Washington, and California.
-They can help guide you through the checklist to see if you qualify for this program.
+We can help guide you through the checklist to see if you qualify for this program.
 Contact us today to find out if you qualify.